Rock Hill Car Accident Attorneys

 Protecting injured South Carolina residents in when traffic collisions occur

+According to the South Carolina Department of Public Safety, an injury occurs to a SC driver, passenger, or pedestrian once every 8.7 minutes, and one person is killed every 8.9 hours.
 There are many types of vehicle accidents, involving cars, trucks, and motorcycles.
+Every type of vehicle accident is different, with different causes and different injuries.
 Our Rock Hill auto accident lawyers handle all kinds of vehicle crashes, including:

 - Intersection accidents

 - Accidents due to poor road surfaces